-On August 22, 2011 Sangoma Technologies Inc. acquired certain assets of the VegaStream Group of Companies; a United Kingdom ("UK") based developer of voice over Internet Protocol ("VoIP") Gateway appliances for a total cash consideration of \$1,515,754.
-The transaction was undertaken in two components, the purchase of customer contracts from VegaStream Distribution Limited ("VDL") and the purchase of product design, licenses, prototypes, inventory, test equipment, certain supplier relationship and employment obligations from the administrator acting for VegaStream Group Limited ("VGL").
-In addition Sangoma acquired a 5% shareholding in VegaStream Private Networks Limited an Indian company based in Bangalore, which is majority owned by an independent party, and which sells the Vega line of products in India and surrounding countries.
-On December 1, 2011 Sangoma launched the Vega product line as part of the Sangoma portfolio of products.
+On August 22, 2011 Sangoma Technologies Inc. acquired certain assets of the VegaStream Group of Companies; a United Kingdom ("UK") based developer of voice over Internet Protocol ("VoIP") Gateway appliances for a total cash consideration of \$1,515,754 and an intangible asset for Purchased Technology of \$905,000 was established together with a 5% shareholding in VegaStream Private Networks Limited an Indian company based in Bangalore, which is majority owned by an independent party, and which sells the Vega line of products in India and surrounding countries.
+On December 1, 2011 Sangoma launched the Vega product line as part of the Sangoma portfolio of products and has since incorporated all revenues and costs into Sangoma's financial statements.